gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-utterance-2-added.png)

 Interesting...LUIS was able to identify the number of people and date.
-Note in this case our location is actually two words *New* and *Orleans*.
+Note in this case our location is actually two words *New* and *Orleans* separately.
 To select this for training, simply click both *New* and *Orleans*.
 You should notice the brackets now enclose both.
 Click *New Orleans* and select *RestaurantReservation.Address*

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-map-utterance-2.png)

 As we said before, you model is only as good as your training.
-Add and train 5 or 6 more examples of reservation **utterances** providing different cuisine types and locations.
-Make sure to vary the **utterances** based on the different ways people might make this request.
+Add some more reservation **utterances** providing different cuisine types, locations, etc.  Make sure to vary the **utterances** based on the different ways people might make this request.
 Here are a few more examples to get you started:

 > Make me a reservation in Pittsburgh